LiamRM/ReaderQuizzer/readme.md

 ### Todo (in order of priority)
 - [x] Correctly position questions to the right of the PDF Viewer at 100% view
+- [ ] Separate answers from questions (each written to new line)
-- [ ] Correctly set height of questionBox based on the zoom factor
+- [ ] Correctly set height of questionBox based on the zoom factor (could probably change this dynamically if front-end created in React)
 - [ ] Generate questions by section (not by page)
+- [ ] Open files dynamically
-- [ ] Structure response from official ChatGPT API
+- [x] Structure response from official ChatGPT API
 - [x] Incorporate official ChatGPT API
 - [x] Fix 'generate questions' icon
 - [x] Generate questions for ALL pages